Federal Acquisition Regulation: Clauses for government contracts

 Contracting activities are at unequal stages of transitioning to automated contract generation tools which have a menu driven system which generates the contract with appropriate clauses.
 However, frequently contracting officers do not have sufficient knowledge that some optional or required clause is applicable in a particular case – especially for intellectual property or other specialized acquisitions.
 With the transition to the automated systems, many contracting officers do not possess the knowledge to prepare a manual contract without the automated tool.
 Also, the automated systems frequently do not allow inclusion of various non standard work statement, instructions or clauses due to limitations on input options.

 Criticisms

 Some have suggested that the complexity of complying with the FAR discourages competition, especially by small companies, and that there are "so many laws that we need to implement that our contracting officers in the trenches can’t even follow them all because they actually start to conflict with each other".
-While competing for and performing contracts under the FAR can be challenging for small businesses, the document itself is a generally well-organized single volume.
-The FAR and many other regulations were notable excluded from the Plain Writing Act of 2010.
+Regulations, including the FAR, are excluded from the Plain Writing Act of 2010.

-See also: Government Accountability Office, Managing the Supplier Base in the 21st Century.
+Proposals for reform of the FAR have been put forward on several occasions.
+In the 1990s there was strong pressure for greater liberalisation and use of discretion by Contracting Officers.
+Steven Kelman, former administrator of the Office of Federal Procurement Policy during the Presidency of Bill Clinton, wrote in Procurement and Public Management (1990) that the procurement system "should be significantly deregulated to allow public officials greater discretion", and that greater discretion "would allow government to gain greater value from procurement".
+More recently there have been calls for the FAR to be abandoned or rewritten, to exempt the Department of Defense from the need to comply, and the adoption of "other transaction authority" agreements (OTAs), along with criticisms of such proposals.
+Stephen Ehikian announced his intention in 2025 to "streamline" the procurement process.

+Other Transaction Authority

+As an alternative to procurement contracts under the FAR, federal agencies may carry out research and development (R&D) or prototype projects by entering into a transaction (other than a contract, grant, or cooperative agreement) under their specific "other transaction" (OT) authority.
+Only those federal agencies that have been granted OT authority may enter into OT agreements: Congress has granted authority to 11 agencies, including NASA, Department of Defense, Federal Aviation Administration, Department of Transportation, and Department of Homeland Security.